MR No. 2015 – 25

 Milford and its board accept responsibility for the inadequate oversight and control of the trading conduct which was under investigation, and the failure to identify and monitor this activity, or to assess whether the activity was appropriate.

 Milford has carried out a thorough review of its systems and processes and has undertaken a programme of improvement for its trading systems and controls.
 Milford appointed PwC to review its governance, risk and compliance capability and to provide recommendations.
 That review has now been completed and provided to the FMA.
-Milford undertakes to complete a further external review following implementation of PwC’s recommendations.
+Milford undertakes to complete a further external review following the implementation of PwC’s recommendations.

 The investigation did not relate to the security of Milford’s client funds or assets.